deepakcode/DSA-Graph/README.md

  ```
 </p>

-#### 3) Detect cycle in undirected graph

-During DFS if somenode is already visited and adjacentNode is not equal to parent then there is cycle.
+#### 3) Detect cycle in undirected graphDuring DFS if somenode is already visited and adjacentNode is not equal to parent then there is cycle.

-Implementation note
+Implementation note :

 - Do DFS from each node.

 - Neighbour node shuld not equals to parent.

 - If DFS return true then only return true else false.
    ``if(isCyclicUtil(u,visited,-1,adj))
      return true;``

 - In recursive call pass current as parent.
    ``if(isCyclicUtil(i,visited,i,adj))
  		return true;``